- Professor Des Butler

 - The Hercules Trilogy, an addition to the Air Gondwana program which contextualises the content of contracts and their interpretation;

-- Dragon Ventures, a program designed to make Chinese Legal Systems more accessible for students whose training will otherwise be focused on common law systems; and
+- Dragon Ventures, a program designed to make Chinese Legal Systems more accessible for students whose training will otherwise be focused on common law systems;

-Air Gondwana, The OO Files, Entry into Valhalla, Black Sceptre, Sapphire Vortex, Mosswood Manor, Indigo’s Folly, Dragon Ventures and Chamber of Wisdom all utilise images and machinima created using the Second Life TM virtual environment.
+Air Gondwana, The OO Files, Entry into Valhalla, Black Sceptre, Sapphire Vortex, Mosswood Manor, Indigo’s Folly, Dragon Ventures, Chamber of Wisdom and Limelight Crux all utilise images and machinima created using the Second Life TM virtual environment.
 This was the first use of Second Life in the Faculty and University.
 In many cases these Second Life machinima videos are combined with simulated documents to create engaging and challenging authentic learning experiences.
 A notable feature of these innovative programs is that they share different aspects of a common core narrative and feature many of the same characters in their storylines and are collectively known as “The Complex Narratives Project.”

 In 2009 he was an investigator on a team led by Professor Sally Kift that was awarded an Australian Learning and Teaching Council Grant in the amount of $215,000 for a two year project entitled “Curriculum renewal in legal education: articulating final year curriculum design principles and a final year program”.
 The project articulated a set of design principles for capstone experiences in law curricula (and the curricula of other disciplines) and an online toolkit for other academics who wish to introduce capstone experiences into their programs.